The browser is ubiquitous, contentious, and the one app that everybody uses on every kind of hardware imaginable. Here's how we gauge performance.

 (Credit: Screenshot by Seth Rosenblatt/CNET)

+The Web browser is the most-used kind of software in the world, having become the de facto way that people access the Internet.
+Today, virtually all computing tasks can be completed in the browser.
 Testing browsers can veer from incredibly complex to shockingly simple, depending on what you're looking for and why.
 At CNET, we prefer a holistic approach to browser benchmarking, looking at a combination of tests that benchmark general browser behavior, as well as several "real-world" tests that look at browser performance in common scenarios.

 Note about mobile testing: We are still finalizing our standards for mobile browser testing, and will update this post as soon as they're ready.
 For now, the following procedures apply only to desktop browsers.